Carre's Grammar School

 Carre's Grammar School is a selective secondary school for boys in Sleaford, a market town in Lincolnshire, England.

 Founded on 1 September 1604 by an indenture of Robert Carre, the school was funded by rents from farmland and run by a group of trustees.
 The indenture restricted the endowment to £20 without accounting for inflation, causing the school to decline during the 18th century and effectively close in 1816.
 Revived by a decree from the Court of Chancery in 1830 new buildings were constructed at its present site and the school reopened in 1835.
 Faced with declining rolls and competition from cheaper commercial schools, Carre's eventually added technical and artistic instruction to its Classical curriculum by affiliating with Kesteven County Council in 1895.
 Following the Education Act 1944, school fees were abolished and Carre's became Voluntary Aided.
 New buildings were completed in 1966 to house the rising number of pupils.
 After plans for comprehensive education in Sleaford came to nothing in the 1970s and 1980s, Carre's converted to grant-maintained status in 1990.
 Foundation status followed and the school became an Academy in 2011.
-The Robert Carre Trust, a multi-Academy trust with Kesteven and Sleaford High School was formed in 2015.
+The Robert Carre Trust, a multi-Academy trust with Kesteven and Sleaford High School was formed in 2015 to manage the school; it ceased to exist in 2025, when it merged into the Community Inclusive Trust.

 Admission to Carre's is through the eleven-plus examination and entry is limited to boys in the lower school, although the Sixth form is co-educational.
 The total number of pupils on roll in 2024–25 was 789, out of a capacity of 830; this included 227 Sixth Formers (as of 2023).
 Teaching follows the National Curriculum and pupils generally sit examinations for ten or eleven General Certificate of Secondary Education (GCSE) qualifications in Year Eleven (aged 15–16).
 They have a choice of three or four A-levels in the sixth form, which is part of the Sleaford Joint Sixth Form consortium between Carre's, Kesteven and Sleaford High School and St George's Academy.

 In 2024, the school received an "average" Progress 8 score; 67% of pupils achieved English and mathematics GCSEs at grade 5 or above, which was much higher than the national figure.
 The average A-Level grade in 2019 was a B−, the same as the national average; much higher proportions of A-Level leavers stay in education after Sixth Form (69%) and secure degrees than the national average, though the government's progression score for Carre's Sixth Form leavers assesses their rate of progression as "average" relative to pupils' prior attainment.
 An Office for Standards in Education, Children's Services and Skills (Ofsted) inspection in 2023 graded Carre's Grammar School as "good" in every category.